 Serena Morena

-They provide information and support to women and pregnant people since the year 2017 remotely through online services.
-This accompaniment is focused in guaranteeing the person still has some power of decision over their own bodies by providing information about the use of Misoprostol, their possible side effects and most of all, going against the black market which profits from the demand of the medication, as illustrated by the platform SaludConLupa.com in one of their reports from 2020 about this organization [13].
+Since 2017, they have been offering remote information and support to women and pregnant individuals through online services.
+This assistance aims to ensure individuals retain decision-making power over their bodies by providing information about the use of Misoprostol, its potential side effects, and, most importantly, combating the black market, which capitalizes on the demand for the medication, as highlighted in a 2020 report by the platform SaludConLupa.com about this organization 29.

-Despite it being a nonprofit collective and of it having a political stance on the matter, their main goal is to promote women’s autonomy over their own body, not specifically promoting any kind of measure or political agenda in the country.
+Despite being a nonprofit collective with a clear stance on the issue, their primary objective is to champion women’s autonomy over their bodies.
+They are not aligned with any specific measure or political agenda in the country, ensuring their information is unbiased and focused solely on empowering women.

-Since the pandemic, they started offering virtual advice.
+Since the pandemic, they have started offering virtual advice.
 All their services are free of charge.
-They also have an informative catalogue about abortion, information about sexual violence, numbers issued by the government.
+They also have an informative catalog about abortion, information about sexual violence, and government numbers.

-This nonprofit informative platform intends to spread and promote transparent and clear information for people that are going through a unwanted or unplanned pregnancy.
-Decidoyo counts with different communication and information platforms dedicated to sexual health to facilitate the access to methods and services for family planning.
-They work through their digital platforms (where they also have their communication channels where they offer advisement and orientation).
-This organization works hand by hand with entities such as Inppares and the International Planned Parenthood Federation.
+This nonprofit informative platform intends to spread and promote transparent and clear information for people who are going through an unwanted or unplanned pregnancy.
+Decidoyo 30 provides different communication and information platforms dedicated to sexual health to facilitate access to methods and services for family planning.
+They work through their digital platforms (where they also have communication channels offering advice and orientation).
+This organization works hand in hand with entities such as Inppares and the International Planned Parenthood Federation.

 What information are people searching online regarding abortion in Peru?